Mark Hunt: Contract dispute

 On 5 August 2014, Hunt posted cryptic tweets about becoming unemployed, which Dana White immediately denied.
 At first, Hunt blamed his tweets on hunger, but later in mid-August he revealed that he had decided to walk away from the sport due to business reasons.
 Hunt originally wanted a three-fight contract while the UFC wanted an eight-fight contract.
-After Hunt's decision to walk away, his wife convinced him to return to fighting and he ended up with a six-fight contract with the organization.
+After Hunt's decision to walk away, his wife convinced him to return to fighting and he ended up with a six-fight contract with the organisation.
 At the end of August 2014, Hunt revealed that the contract would be the last of his mixed martial arts career.